syncfusion-content/javascript-docs/js/Diagram/Symbol-Palette.md

 ## Appearance

-You can show/hide the palette item texts by using the `showPaletteItemText` property of symbol palette.
+You can show/hide the palette item texts by using the `showPaletteItemText` property of symbol palette and you can change the height of palette header by using `headerHeight` property of symbol palette.
 The following code illustrates how to customize the appearance of the symbol Palette.

 {% highlight js %}